OpenLineage/OpenLineage/website/docs/integrations/flink.md

 When OpenLineage listener receives information that job was submitted, it extracts `Transformations` from job's `ExecutionEnvironment`.
-The `Transformations` represent logical operations in the dataflow graph; they are composed of both Flink's build-in operators, but also user-provided `Sources`, `Sinks` and functions.
+The `Transformations` represent logical operations in the dataflow graph; they are composed of both Flink's built-in operators, but also user-provided `Sources`, `Sinks` and functions.
 To get the lineage, OpenLineage integration processes dataflow graph.
 Currently, OpenLineage is interested only in information contained in `Sources` and `Sinks`, as they are the places where Flink interacts with external systems.